-Expertise: macroeconomics, monetary policy, international economics and governance
+Expertise: macroeconomics, monetary policy, governance

 Uuriintuya Batsaikhan, a Mongolian citizen, works as an Affiliate Fellow in the area of European and Global Macroeconomics and Governance.
 She has a Master’s Degree from the Central European University (CEU) in Budapest and a Master of Public Policy Degree specialising in political economy, economic institutions and monetary policy from Hertie School of Governance in Berlin.
 Prior to joining Bruegel, she worked at UNDP in Mongolia and the German Institute for Economic Research in Berlin.

 In her Master’s thesis, she analysed access to finance of SMEs during the financial crisis using a dynamic (dis)equilibrium model of credit demand and credit supply.
 At CEU, she wrote on the divergent means of inflation stabilization in post-transition Poland and Estonia and assessed the role of the Currency Board Arrangement (CBA) employed in Estonia.